Bunkerbuster/MergeSort/README.md

 ## About
 This repository contains an implementation of the Merge Sort algorithm in C#.
 The code includes classes for the Merge Sort algorithm, a helper class for merging, and a controller for demonstrating the algorithm on various arrays.

+The Merge Sort is a popular sorting algorithm that follows the divide-and-conquer paradigm.
+It divides the input array into two halves, recursively sorts each half, and then merges the sorted halves to produce a sorted array.

 ## Usage
 To use the Merge Sort algorithm in your C# project, follow the example provided in the [Example](#example) section.